Fulwell, Roker, Seaburn, Southwick, Witherwack and Hylton Castle

 Southwick and Witherwack

-The church of Holy Trinity in Southwick’s Church Bank, was formerly the Rectory of Southwick and was once the home of the Reverend Charles Collingwood who married Mary, the sister of Lewis Carroll.
-Lewis Carroll knew the Sunderland area well being a frequent visitor to Whitburn where there are strong Alice connections.
-Carroll would have visited his sister here at Southwick and a blue plaque commemorates the conenction.
+Lewis Carroll knew the Sunderland area well, being a frequent visitor to Whitburn which has strong Alice in Wonderland connections.
+Carroll visited his sister here at Southwick on occasions and a blue plaque commemorates the connection.

 North of Southwick is Marley Pots, named, apparently from clay pits of marl clay.
 Just east towards Fulwell is Carley Hill from the name of a mansion.
-North west of Marley Pots is Witherwack, a peculiar name that could derive from a Norse word ‘wither’ meaning ‘woodland’.
-The second part of the name was probably originally ‘wick’ a farm or trading place north of Southwick, Witherwack is possibly the ‘North Wick’.
+North west of Marley Pots is Witherwack, a peculiar name that could derive from a Norse word ‘wither-woodland’.
+The second part of the name was probably originally ‘wick’ meaning a farm or trading place.
+Being north of Southwick, Witherwack is possibly the ‘North Wick’.

-Hylton Castle, one of Sunderland’s most historic buildings stood guard over this ferry crossing of the Wear.
+Hylton Castle, one of Sunderland’s most historic buildings guarded this ferry crossing of the Wear.
 A ferry operated here from at least 1322 and the castle was built by one William De Hylton around 1400.